dwenking/wingfuzz-detected-bugs/README.md

 SPATIAL INDEX(f2))ENGINE=InnoDB;
 INSERT INTO t1(f1) VALUES(0), (1), (2);
 ```
 *The root cause of the bug.* When a InnoDB table contains any index, the InnoDB engine will try bulk insertion when inserting multiple rows.
 The bulk insertion depends on the primary key which is automatically constructed by the index.
-However, the SPATIAL index does not construct the primary key.
+However, the SPATIAL index is a special index which never construct the primary key.
 Thus, when the bulk insertion were looking for the primary key in the SPATIAL index, it triggered an assertion failure.

 ---